TediSina/3DTetrisMultiplayer/README.md

 # 3D Tetris Multiplayer

-3D Tetris powered by Babylon.js (in progress), but with added support for co-op Socket.IO multiplayer.
+3D Tetris powered by Babylon.js, but with added support for co-op Socket.IO multiplayer.

 ## How to Run the Development Server